Fitness Model Hanna Oberg Flaunts Killer Figure As She Powers Through Intense Upper Body Workout

 Hanna completes the outfit with a pair of white sneakers and accessorizes with a couple of thin bracelets and a necklace.
 She wears her brunette tresses up in a bun to keep her hair out of the way as she works out and allows a few loose strands to frame her face.
 The trainer adds a touch of eye makeup and pink glossy lips to finish the look.

 The post consists of five different videos, each featuring one exercise in the upper body circuit.
 Hanna performs the workout in her living room, utilizing a red resistance band for equipment.
-The first video starts with the Swedish model flexing her bicep models and sticking her tongue out for the camera before she jumps into the workout.
+The first video starts with the Swedish model flexing her bicep muscles and sticking her tongue out for the camera before she jumps into the workout.

 View this post on Instagram